SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

-   You don't need to define property observers for non-overridden computed properties, because you can observe and respond to changes to their value from directly within the computed property's setter.
+   You don't need to define property observers for non-overridden computed properties, because you can observe and respond to changes to their value in the computed property's setter.

 You have the option to define either or both of these observers on a property: